On Accuracy and Coherence with Infinite Opinion Sets: The Uncountable Case

 \section{The Uncountable Case}

-So far we have been concerned with credences defined on countably infinite opinion sets.
-We now consider what can be said in favor of probabilism when credences are defined on uncountable opinion sets.
+So far we have been concerned with credences defined on countable opinion sets.
+We now consider what can be said in favor of probabilism when credences are defined on uncountable opinion sets, though much of what is said will be preliminary.
 When extending from the finite to the countably infinite setting, we used inaccuracy measures that naturally restrict to legitimate inaccuracy measures in the finite case.
-Similarly, in the uncountable case, we allow for measure theoretically defined inaccuracy measures that naturally restrict to generalized legitimate inaccuracy measures in the countable case.
-However, for the sake of generality, we allow inaccuracy to be defined by integration against any finite measure.\footnote{Note that since the counting measure over $\mathbb{N}$ is not a finite measure, the result below does not directly establish Theorem \ref{inftheorem1}.}
+When extending from the countable to the the uncountable setting, we will use inaccuracy measures defined as integration against a measure on the uncountable set of propositions.
+This is a natural generalization of (generalized) legitimate inaccuracy measures, for (generalized) legitimate inaccuracy measures are defined as integration against a particular kind of measure on a countable set of propositions.
+Indeed, upon inspection, one can see that in the finite and countably infinite setting, a (generalized) legitimate inaccuracy measure defined in terms of weights $\{a_i\}$ and one-dimensional Bregman divergence $\mathfrak{d}$ is given by integrating $\mathfrak{d}(v_w(\cdot),c(\cdot))$ as a function of $\mathcal{F}=\{p_1, p_2,\ldots\}$ against the measure $\mu$ on $\mathcal{F}$ defined by $\mu(A)=\sum_{p_i\in A}a_i$ for $A\in \mathcal{P}(\mathcal{F})$.
+We generalize this construction for uncountable $\mathcal{F}$ by defining the legitimate inaccuracy measures to be given by integration of a one-dimensional Bregman divergence $\mathfrak{d}(v_w(\cdot),c(\cdot))$ as a function of $\mathcal{F}$ against a measure $\mu$ defined on $\mathcal{F}$.

 Due to the measure theoretic construction of the inaccuracy measures we consider, we restrict our attention to measurable credence functions and equate credence functions that are equal almost everywhere.
-In some measure spaces, like the weighted counting measure spaces underlying generalized legitimate inaccuracy measures, we lose nothing since every credence function is measurable and only the empty set is measure zero.
+In some measure spaces, like the weighted counting measure spaces (with all non-zero weights) underlying (generalized) legitimate inaccuracy measures, we lose nothing since every credence function is measurable and only the empty set is measure zero.
 However, in other cases, these assumptions are substantive.
-We begin by extending the accuracy framework to the measure theoretic setting. \begin{definition} Let $(\mathcal{F},\mathcal{A},\mu)$ be a measure space and $c:\mathcal{F}\to \mathbb{R}^+$.
-If $c$ is $\mathcal{A}$-measurable and $\mu(\{p:c(p)\notin [0,1]\})=0$, we call $c$ a \textit{$\mu$-credence function}.
-We say a $\mu$-credence function $c$ is \textit{$\mu$-coherent} if there is a coherent (in the usual sense) credence function $c'$ on $\mathcal{F}$ with $c=c'$ $\mu$-a.e.
-We say a $\mu$-credence function is \textit{$\mu$-incoherent} if there is no coherent credence function $c'$ such that $c=c'$ $\mu$-a.e. \end{definition} \begin{definition} Let $\mathcal{F}$ be an opinion set (of arbitrary cardinality) over a set $W$ of worlds.
-Let $(\mathcal{F},\mathcal{A},\mu)$ be a $\sigma$-finite measure space over the opinion set $\mathcal{F}$.
-Let $\mathcal{C}$ be the space of all $\mu$-credence functions.
-Assume $\mathscr{I}:\mathcal{C}\times W\to [0,\infty]$ is such that, for all $(c,w)\in \mathcal{C}\times W$, we have
+I discuss this issue further after stating the main theorem of this section (Theorem \ref{verygeneral}).